spotlesstofu/sandboxed-containers-operator/config/peerpods/podvm/README.md

 ## PodVM Image Upload Configuration

 The PodVM image can be embedded into a container image.
-This container image can then be unwrapped and uploaded to the libvirt volume specified in the `peer-pods-secret`.
+This container image can then be unwrapped and uploaded to the libvirt volume specified in the `peer-pods-cm`.
 Please note that this feature is currently supported only for the libvirt provider.

 To create an OCI image with the PodVM image, you can use the `Dockerfile.podvm-oci` as follows: